sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

   source={{webm: 'blog/shift-left/06-discover-unit-tests', mp4: 'blog/shift-left/06-discover-unit-tests'}}
   loop={true}
   title="Reference lookup"
-  caption="Discover unit tests by looking up references to a public API function."
+  caption="Discover unit tests by looking up references to a public API function." showCaption={true}
 />
-<figcaption>Discover unit tests by looking up references to a public API function.</figcaption>

 It's also helpful to understand how well tested the current code is.
 Test coverage can be a proxy for general code quality, which is something you want to keep in mind.
 You may want to add tests beforehand, so you don't have to waste a bunch of time manually testing and debugging uncaught failure modes later.